Median Filter

 Sliding window method

-In the sliding window method, the output for each input sample is the median of the current sample and previous samples. - is the length of the window in samples.
+In the sliding window method, the output for each input sample is the median of the current sample and previous selections. — this is the length of the window in the samples.

-To compute the first output data , when there is not yet enough data in the window, the algorithm fills the window with zeros.
-As an example, to compute the median value when the second input sample arrives, the algorithm fills the window with zeros.
-The data vector, , then represents two data samples followed by zeros.
-This object performs median filtering on the input data over time.
+To calculate the first output when there is not enough data in the window yet, the algorithm fills the window with zeros.
+As an example, to calculate the median value when the second input sample arrives, the algorithm fills the window zeros.
+Data vector, , then represents two data samples, followed by zero.
+This object performs median filtering of the input data over time.

-Consider an example of computing the sliding median of streaming input data using the sliding window method.
+Consider an example of calculating the sliding median of streaming input data using the usage of the sliding window method.
 The algorithm uses a window of length 4.
-With each incoming input sample, the window of length 4 is moved along the data.
+With each incoming input sample, a window of length 4 moves along the data.